|AHRM||ESE||NOI||RF & RFA|

 Solidification/ Fixation: A technique that involves physically mixing contaminated soils with cementing agents, creating a solidified mass that immobilizes the contamination and prevents exposure.

-Southeast Alaska Response Team (SART): One of three regional response teams of the Prevention and Emergency Response Program of DEC who's primary function is to direct the State's response to a release of oil or a hazardous substance in Southeastern Alaska, with offices in Juneau and Ketchikan.
+Southeast Alaska Response Team (SART): One of three regional response teams of the Prevention Preparedness and Response Program of DEC who's primary function is to direct the State's response to a release of oil or a hazardous substance in Southeastern Alaska, with offices in Juneau and Ketchikan.
 The other response teams are the Central Alaska Response Team based in Anchorage, and the Northern Alaska Response Team based in Fairbanks.

 Southeast Alaska Petroleum Resource Organization Inc. (SEAPRO): SEAPRO is Southeast Alaska's Response Action Contractor and Oil Spill Removal Organization.
 It is a cooperative non-profit corporation serving the needs of various facilities and vessels throughout the Southeast Alaska region.
 SEAPRO's mission is to provide oil spill response resources to any of its member companies in a spill.
 The organization's corporate offices are located in Ketchikan, Alaska.